This unit provides opportunities for students to order and compare objects according to their area.

 - Have all the students estimate where their footprint would fit into the order you have established and check some of these visually to see whether their estimations are correct.
 Jamal where do you think your footprint would fit?

-(It covers less space than the dog's print and takes up more space than the horse's print.)
+(It covers more space than the dog's print and takes up less space than the horse's print.)

 In this station we make book covers for a large and a small book.
 We think about which took more paper.

-- Show the students two hard cover books.
+- Show the students two hard cover books (perhaps a book that you have recently read as a class, or a new book for the class library).
 Explain that they need book covers to protect them.
 All the students are to choose one of the books and make a cover for it.

 - Discuss with the students how they are to make their covers.
 They will be using stiff paper.
 Remind them the cover goes around the front and back, which will need to be the same size.
 It will also need a flap at the front and the back to fold in.
 Show the students a cover on another book.